 - “Just applying in itself is a good opportunity to have a look at what you’ve achieved.
 Even if you don’t get through as a finalist, I think it’s a great experience.
 Go for it because you never know, I'm very surprised about winning so it’s worth just going for it.” – Sara Kahlau, icare, Winner of Young Executive of the Year

 - “Definitely apply.
 It’s such an amazing event for everybody in every industry.
 I truly believe that getting to be a finalist is amazing.
 I’ve been a finalist for three years so to now win is just a delight.” – Simone Koolloos, Blackmores, Winner of Executive Assistant of the Year

 - “Certainly make sure you go into it with the right passion.
 It’s about your team and what you do together so make sure that you communicate that as part of the process.” –

 Scott Stavretis, Acquire BPO, Winner of Professional Services Executive of the Year

 - “Bring out your best and make sure your timing is right.
-For me, one of the big success factors was making sure people had a seat at the executive table – that’s really one of the main reasons why I’m here today [!at!].” – Stephen Capello, BankVic, Winner of Financial Services Executive of the Year
+For me, one of the big success factors was making sure people had a seat at the executive table – that’s really one of the main reasons why I’m here today at the 2017 Executive of the Year Awards.” – Stephen Capello, BankVic, Winner of Financial Services Executive of the Year

 - “Be honest.
 Definitely touch on the things you have failed in – how you’ve learned from that and improved on it.” – Dr Aniss GE Chami, Vitex Pharmaceuticals, Winner of Manufacturing Executive of the Year